mit-aera/pyFlightGoggles/README.md

 ## pyFlightGoggles Description

-A framework for photorealistic hardware-in-the-loop agile flight simulation using Unity3D and python.
+A framework for photorealistic exteroceptive sensor simulation using Unity3D and python.

 ## Citation
 If you find this work useful for your research, please cite: